 Vegetarianism and Health

-Most doctors and nutritionists agree that a low-fat diet high in fruits, vegetables, and nuts can be a boon to health.
+Most doctors and nutritionists agree that a low-fat diet high in fruits, vegetables, whole grains, and nuts can be a boon to health.
 There’s also research suggesting that reducing or eliminating red meat from the diet may cut your risk of heart disease.

 It’s difficult to say whether being a vegetarian or a vegan lowers cancer risk.
 This is mainly because of the diversity within the vegetarian population.